SNL-WaterPower/WecOptTool-MATLAB/docs/user/optimization.rst

     :linenos:
     :lineno-start: 35

-Run optimiser and view results
+Run optimizer and view results
 ==============================

 Before using the objective function, the inputs must be simplified to allow